aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 ## Scheduled runs

-Wring allows you to schedule runs every time you want.
+Wring is the easiest way to schedule your laundry for every day, every week, or any other days you want.

 ![Wring Dashboard](/img/scheduled.png)